-Since Bahrain joined the Formula 1 calendar in 2004, eight drivers have recorded first lap retirements at Bahrain International Circuit.
+Since the Bahrain Grand Prix joined the Formula 1 calendar in 2004, eight drivers have recorded first lap retirements at Bahrain International Circuit.
 We take a look at who has previously been out on the opening lap in Bahrain.

 2006: Christijan Albers

 Christijan Albers’ Bahrain Grand Prix was over before it really got started in 2006.
 As the starting lights went out, the Midland driver failed to make it away from the grid with the rest of the pack.
 Suffering a hydraulic issue, the Dutch driver was at least able to get back to the garage but was forced into retirement.

 The 2007 Bahrain Grand Prix was the first race in Bahrain in which two drivers retired on the opening lap.
 At Turn 4, Jenson Button and Scott Speed were caught up in two separate incidents.
 While Speed was hit by Christijan Albers, Button was squeezed between two other cars.
 The incidents brought out the Safety Car and ended both the Honda and Toro Rosso drivers’ afternoons.

 2008 was the third season in a row in which a driver retired on the opening lap of the Bahrain Grand Prix.
 For the second year in a row, a Toro Rosso driver was out on Lap 1.
 This year, Sebastian Vettel was the unlucky driver whose afternoon came to an early end.
 Vettel made contact on the first lap on two separate occasions and eventually came to a halt half way around the lap.

 It would be twelve years before the next retirement on Lap 1 at the Bahrain Grand Prix.
 Romain Grosjean suffered one of the most dramatic crashes in the modern era of Formula 1 on the opening lap of the 2020 Bahrain Grand Prix.